stockc/mnug/public/meetup/next_meetup.md

 ### What?

-On 13th of June we have the following schedule:
+On 20th of December we have the following schedule:

 *   **18:30: Doors open**